-Every five years, SWAP is subject to an external quality assessment of internal audit activity.
+Every three years, SWAP is subject to an External Quality Assessment of Internal Audit Activity.
 The last of these was carried out in February 2020 which confirmed conformance with the Public Sector Internal Audit Standards.
+At the time of writing, SWAP was in the process of being subject to the subsequent review.